facelessuser/BracketHighlighter/docs/customize.md

 ```

 ### self_closing_tags
-These are tag names that will be evaluated as self closing.
+A list of tag names that will be evaluated as self closing.

 ```js
     // Self closing HTML tags